elxl/DLAV_group4/README.md

 `python client.py --ip-address <Loomo IP address>`

 ### Initialise the tracker
 Stand in front of the camera, do the following pose.
 Please hold the pose until initialisation is complete.
+Then start walking and the robot will follow you.
+If the robot stop following you redo the pose until it detects you again.

 ![Initialisation pose](initialisation_pose.jpg)